-The following table sets forth information regarding the compensation earned for service on our Board of Directors during the year ended December 31, 2019 by our directors who were not also our employees.
+The following table sets forth information regarding the compensation earned for service on our Board of Directors during the year ended December 31, 2020 by our directors who were not also our employees.
 Ted White, our President and Chief Executive Officer is also a member of our Board of Directors, but did not receive any additional compensation for his service as a director.
 Mr. White's compensation as an executive officer is set forth above under "Executive Compensation-Summary Compensation Table."
+Dr. Goldenberg served on our Board of Directors until he became our Chief Medical Officer in July 2020.
+The table below reflects Dr. Goldenberg's compensation for his service as a director until July 2020 and Dr. Goldenberg's total compensation for 2020 is set forth above under "Executive Compensation-Summary Compensation Table."

-Name Fees Earned or Paid in Cash (\$) Option Awards (\$)(1)(2) Total (\$)
+Name Fees Earned or Paid in Cash (\$) Option Awards (\$) (1) (2) Total (\$)

 Paul B. Manning

-Craig Ballaron 25,000 110,263 135,262
+Craig Ballaron 58,434 43,240 101,674

-Gary Goldenberg 55,000 127,648 182,648
+Gary Goldenberg(3) 44,217 43,240 87,457

-Mark Prygocki 60,000 180,854 240,854
+Mark Prygocki 60,000 43,240 103,240

-Sean Stalfort -
+Sean Stalfort

-Glenn Oclassen(3) 55,000 79,112 134,112
+Diem Nguyen 22,418 150,423 172,841

+Lawrence Eichenfield 29,742 77,851 107,593

 - (1) The amounts reported do not reflect the amounts actually received by our non-employee directors.
-Instead, these amounts reflect the aggregate grant date fair value of each stock option granted to our non-employee directors during the fiscal year ended December 31, 2019, as computed in accordance with ASC 718.
-Assumptions used in the calculation of these amounts are included in Note 9 to our audited financial statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2019.
-Our non-employee directors who have received options will only realize compensation with regard to these options to the extent the trading price of our common stock is greater than the exercise price of such options. - (2) As of December 31, 2019, the estate of Mr. Oclassen, Mr. Prygocki, Mr. Ballaron and Dr. Goldenberg held options to purchase 10,208, 23,336, 17,502, 23,336 shares of our common stock, respectively.
-None of our other non-employee directors held options to purchase shares of our common stock as of December 31, 2019.
-None of our non-employee directors held stock awards as of December 31, 2019. - (3) Mr. Oclassen served on the Board of Directors until his death in November 2019.
+Instead, these amounts reflect the aggregate grant date fair value of each stock option granted to our non-employee directors during the fiscal year ended December 31, 2020, as computed in accordance with Financial Accounting Standard Board Accounting Standards Codification Topic 718 for stock-based compensation transactions (ASC 718).
+Assumptions used in the calculation of these amounts are included in Note 9 to our audited financial statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2020.
+As required by SEC rules, the amounts shown exclude the impact of estimated forfeitures related to service-based vesting conditions.
+Our non-employee directors who have received options will only realize compensation with regard to these options to the extent the trading price of our common stock is greater than the exercise price of such options. - (2) As of December 31, 2020, Mr. Prygocki, Mr. Ballaron, Dr. Nguyen, Dr. Goldenberg and Dr. Eichenfield held options to purchase 29,170, 23,336, 17,502, 279,170 and 17,502 shares of our common stock, respectively.
+None of our other non-employee directors held options to purchase shares of our common stock as of December 31, 2020.
+None of our non-employee directors held stock awards as of December 31, 2020. - (3) Dr. Goldenberg served on the Board of Directors until July 31, 2020.